MrNiftyfire/Lego-Stop-Motion/CODE_OF_CONDUCT.md

 ## Our Pledge

 We as members, contributors, and leaders of the **Mr Niftyfire Website** community pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, level of experience, education, socio-economic status, nationality, personal appearance, race and color.
 But this is a christian website that has beliefs of christianity or similar religons like oxford.
-However this does not mean we will not treat everyone with respect.
+However this does not mean we won't not treat everyone with respect.

 We pledge to act and interact in ways that contribute to an open, welcoming, inclusive, and healthy community.